TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

-# CSC492 Visual Design for Deep Learning Concepts
+# Visualizations of Deep Learning Concepts

 The following videos are provided as visual aid for deep learning concepts.
 They were created to be used by the **University of Toronto Mississauga**'s *CSC311: Introduction to Machine Learning* and *CSC413: Neural Networks and Deep Learning classes*.
 These videos were created in *CSC492: Visual Design for Deep Learning Concepts* project course.